Improved bounds for centered colorings

 Now suppose that $\tau(t)$ avoids $K_{e(k)}$ as a minor.
 By Theorem \ref{theorem-proper-minor-closed}, there is a constant~$f(k)$ such that $\tau(t)$ admits a $p$-centered coloring using $\Oh(p^{f(k)})$ colors.

 Therefore, by Lemma~\ref{lemma-lifting-through-bounded-adhesion}, the graph $G$ admits a $p$-centered coloring using $\Oh(p^{1+f(k)+a(k)})$ colors.
 This completes the proof.

 As mentioned, Theorem~\ref{thm-structure-theorem} comes with an algorithm that produces a desired tree-decomposition for a graph $G$ on $n$ vertices in $f(H)\cdot n^{\Oh(1)}$ in time for some computable function $f$.
-Both results from~\cite{PS19}, Lemma~\ref{lemma-lifting-through-bounded-adhesion} and Theorem~\ref{theorem-proper-minor-closed}, are also supported by algorithms with running times $n^{\Oh(1)}$.
-Finally, within the proof of our theorem the only non-trivial thing to comment is when we call the algorithm to compute a coloring in the bounded degree case.
-As we have seen in the previous section, the expected running time is $\Oh(n^2)$.
-All in all, there is a randomized polynomial time algorithm to color a graph without $H$ as a topological minor in a $p$-centered way with polynomial in $p$ number of colors.
+Indeed, both results from~\cite{PS19}, Lemma~\ref{lemma-lifting-through-bounded-adhesion} and Theorem~\ref{theorem-proper-minor-closed}, are also supported by algorithms with running times $n^{\Oh(1)}$.
+The final algorithm within the proof of our theorem calls the algorithm for bounded degree case given by Theorem~\ref{thm:bounded-degree}.
+As we have seen in the previous section, the expected running time of the latter algorithm is~$\Oh(n^2)$.
+All in all, there is a randomized polynomial time algorithm to determine a $p$-centered coloring of a graph without $H$ as a topological minor with polynomial in $p$ number of colors.